Network & Connect and get your start in Podcasting, On Air, Streaming, News/Talk, Sports, Social Media, Sales, Marketing, Promotions and more!

 4:30-5:30pm Social Hour at West End Ale Haus with Industry Professionals

-9:00-10:00am Public Radio/Non-Comm versus Commercial Radio: What's the Difference?
-Bob Bedell, Director of Business Support, WPSU-FM/TV, Penn State
+9:00-10:00am Public Radio vs Non-Comm: What's the Difference?
+Bob Bedell, Director of Business Support

 Putting it Together and Delivering